deeppavlov/chatsky/README.md

 ## Extentions
 <!-- ### List of extentions -->
 <!-- ### Your own extention -->
+# TODO:
+- add description of live time for var of actor_state

 # Contributing to the Dialog Flow Framework